SDTC-CPMed/scDrugPrio/README.md

 # Replication
 Deep Count Autoencoder (DCA)[^12] denoising was applied to each data set through calling the python application from the terminal.
 Raw expression data files can be found at the corresponding (GEO) repositories.

-Analysis of data sets can be replicated based on files provided in [data-raw](data-raw/) using the provided functions.
-Large data files such as DCA adjusted expression files were uploaded to [figshare](https://figshare.com/s/d75d0136702ba324c1d2).
-If not manually downloaded and inserted into the correct directory, the following functions will download the necessary data files automatically from [figshare](https://figshare.com/s/d75d0136702ba324c1d2) and store it in the correct sub-directories of [data-raw](data-raw/):
+Analysis of data sets can be replicated based on files provided in the supplementary files, large data files such as DCA adjusted expression files were uploaded to figshare.
+The uploaded R codes are accomponied by a readme file specifying the directory and data requirements for replication as well as where the data can be found.
+If not manually downloaded and inserted into the correct directory, the following functions will download the necessary data files automatically from figshare and store it in the correct sub-directories:

 ```
 # AIA data
 source("inst/replication_of_analysis_AIA_data.R")